 Black or tarry stools with a foul smell are a sign of a problem in the upper digestive tract.
-It most often indicates that there is bleeding in the stomach, small intestine, or right side of the colon.
+It most often indicates that there is bleeding in the esophagus, stomach, or first part of the small intestine.

 The term melena is used to describe this finding.